Disability Benefits Based on Bone Spurs

 When bone spurs affect your ability to use your arms or walk effectively, you can get Social Security disability benefits.

-Bone spurs, a bony growth caused by pressure, rubbing, or stress to a bone, are common in the spine, shoulders, hands, hips, knees, and feet.
-Many people who have bone spurs are unaware of them unless they are discovered accidentally when being x-rayed for something else.
-However, if the bone spur is rubbing on other bones, ligaments, tendons, or nerves, it can cause pain and lead to limitations in movement.
+Bone spurs (also called osteophytes) are growths caused by pressure, rubbing, or stress to a bone.
+Many people who have bone spurs are unaware of them unless they're discovered when being X-rayed for something else.
+However, if the bone spur is rubbing on other bones, ligaments, tendons, or nerves, it can cause pain and limitations in movement that make it difficult to work full-time.

 Disabling Symptoms of Bone Spurs

-The symptoms of bone spurs depend on where in the body the bone spur has grown.
-Below are the most commonly affected areas in the body and the symptoms that bone spurs in those areas often cause:
+Symptoms of bone spurs will depend on where in the body the bone spur has grown.
+Below are some of the areas most commonly affected by bone spurs and their related symptoms.

-• Fingers.
-Bone spurs (called osteophytes) make the joints in your fingers look like they have bumps on them.
-Pain and limitation in the use of your fingers may occur.
+• Hands.
+Bone spurs can make the joints in your fingers look like they have bumps on them.
+You may feel pain and experience limitations in the use of your fingers.

 • Hip.
-Bone spurs can cause movement of your hip to be painful and can limit the amount you can move your hip, possibly limiting your ability to walk properly and causing pain that radiates to your knee from your hip.
+Bone spurs in your hip can limit your ability to walk properly and cause pain when moving your legs.

-A possible complication can occur if the bone spur breaks away from bone on which it grew.
-The bone spur can float near your joint and prevent it from working properly.
-When the bone spur is in the joint, the joint can become locked and not be able to move.
-Movement will resume when the bone spur moves out of the joint.
+Sometimes a bone spur can break away from the bone on which it grew, floating near a joint and preventing it from working properly.
+When the bone spur goes into a joint, the joint can become locked and not be able to move until the bone spur is removed.

 Can You Get Disability for Bone Spurs?